uselagoon/lagoon/docs/using-lagoon-advanced/custom-tasks.md

 ### System wide tasks

-Platform administrators are able to register system wide tasks.
+Only {{ defaults.helpstring }} is able to register system wide tasks.
 These tasks will appear for all environments, subject to the user's permission to invoke them.

 Creating a system wide task is almost exactly the same as other task types, with two exceptions.